kalmai/rails-deal-notifier/README.md

 * ~~seed MLS teams from their api standings api.~~
 * ~~calculate which deals the subscriber should be notified of~~
 * ~~send a notification email which contains actionable deals~~
-* glam up user interface
+* ~~glam up user interface~~
 * ~~add sidekiq to then implement cron jobs and notify users of deals they can act upon~~ went with good_job cause free
   * ~~make this timezone aware~~
   * ~~add the notification for time sensitive deals i.e. moomoocarwash's 1 hour before game deal~~
 * remove current GitHub Page and replace with this application
-  * render.io seems to be the new heroku, just have to get docker image to work and then figure out how to point my github page to it? or just provide render.io url for portfolio.
+  * render.com seems to be the new heroku, just have to get docker image to work and then figure out how to point my github page to it? or just provide render.io url for portfolio.
 * calculate effort level of deal so subscriber can choose the level of effort they want to exert for the discount
   * ~~add notification email regarding users who have subscribed to time sensitive deals~~
   * ~~this will most likely entail getting the games that will be happening today versus results from yesterday and calculating which deals are time sensitive?~~